sylhare/sylhare.github.io/_posts/2021/2021-10-25-Event-sourcing-101.md

 > In this context, one event is created and there is no retro-action

 The current state is updated when you request the entity.
-The update is basically replaying the events, the corresponding handlers will pick them up and apply the modification to the state.
+The update is basically replaying the events, the corresponding handlers will pick the events based on an id to match it to the entity and then apply the modification to the state.

-The refreshed state could then be sent back to the User.
+The refreshed state can then be sent back to the User.

 ### Domain Driven Development

 To put it simply, DDD ([Domain Driven Development][8]) is the separation of the code per domain instead of doing it per type of components.

 Usually event sourcing works well with DDD because you apply events to an entity and usually follow this pattern: